Person-circle icon

 • Fulfillment exposure

-• Chargeback exposure
+• Chargeback and refund exposure

 Coverage